salman-khan03/Crewmate/README.md

 Submitted by: **Salman Khan**

-This web app: **it is using supabase databez and creates a crewmate as well as deletes it also**
+This web app: **it is using supabase databases and creates a crewmate as well as deletes it also**

 Time spent: **X** hours spent in total